 Double-glazed windows have two glass panes separated by argon gas that have 2 seals designed to keep out moisture and retain heat in your house.
 If you see condensation building up in your window then it is likely that one of the seals has broken.

 Mould frequently grows in households due to window condensation.
 Condensation can cause damp which leads to mould that appears as multiple little black dots.
 To remove mould caused by condensation you should wipe it away with a cloth soaked in soapy water.

 According to the NHS, moulds produce allergens and toxic substances that when inhaled or touched may cause an “allergic reaction, such as sneezing, a runny nose, red eyes and skin rash.

 How to get rid of condensation inside windows?

 There are many ways to temporarily fix condensation buildup inside windows, here are some examples:

 Ventilation: if humid air cannot be released then it will cause water droplets to form inside cold surfaces in your home, therefore good ventilation is important to tackle the problem.
 If you’re heading out, leave your trickle vent open and open your windows every morning.

-Improvise e.g., use a hair dryer: if you adjust your hair dryer to a low heat you can use it to evaporate the condensation trapped inside your windows, however ensure you do so at a safe distance or else you could accidentally melt other parts of the window.
+Improvise e.g., use a hair dryer: if you adjust your hair dryer to a low heat you can use it to evaporate the condensation trapped inside your windows, however ensure you do so at a safe distance or else you could accidentally melt other components of the window.

 How can you stop condensation on windows?